The Norwegian Industrial Workers Museum

 This museum at Vemork is a place where you can learn about the fantastic adventure of its genesis and see exhibitions about the industrial development in Norway, and in Rjukan in particular.

-The museum is best known for its presentation of Rjukan's exciting wartime history.
+The Norwegian Industrial Workers Museum is best known for its presentation of Rjukan's exciting wartime history.
 Vemork was the centre of one of the most important acts of sabotage committed during World War II, when Norwegian saboteurs prevented the Germans from developing a nuclear bomb from the heavy water that was produced there.

 The "Atomkappløpet" (nuclear race) exhibition gives an exciting and extremely informative presentation of the four heavy water sabotage missions and the Allies’ efforts to build a nuclear bomb.

 Gaustatoppen towers majestically above the town of Rjukan at an altitude of 1,883 metres above sea level.
 Around 30,000 people make the trip up to the summit every year to enjoy the fantastic view from the top.
 On a clear day, you can see all the way south to the coast, and east to Sweden.
 You can see one sixth of Norway from here.

 This is the first ever cable car to be built in Northern Europe in 1928.
 The cable car was a gift from Norsk Hydro to the people of Rjukan so that they could get up high enough to see the sun during the winter.

 At the cable car's lower station you will find a large car park, from which the two cable cars, "Tyttebær" (cowberry) and "Blåbær" (blueberry), carry passengers up to an altitude of 886 metres.
 The view over Rjukan from the top is fantastic, with the mountains rolling away to the south and west and Vemork nestling in the valley below.

 The Krossobanen cable car has recently been renovated, with new machinery and other technical installations.